Niharika248/My-water-chain-wastewaster/README.md

 With the help of [LivePeer API Documentation](https://www.notion.so/livepeer/Livepeer-RTMP-V1-API-Documentation-f8ef916d84f6424b8c9f6fd8e8fa56ee#583b67fb6204454b90c87af39ac7a9b2), we have created a LivePeer Python library to post and get requests to perform streaming.
 For this you must need API key and save that key in `API_Key.json` as shown below:
 ![](assets/images/readme_editor/Apikeystructure.jpg)

+> Update: No need of manually setting up the Key...
+Here's how you can automate it after just putting your API Key in the above Field:

+Once you type out `API Key` in the `API_Key.json` file nothing else needs to be done. `LivePeer.py` will automatically set up rest of the things for you! 😃😃😃

-You may keep the other fields empty initially.
-Once you have entered the json fields, then you can run the following function to obtain Server, StreamKey, id, playbackID:
+~~You may keep the other fields empty initially.
+Once you have entered the json fields, then you can run the following function to obtain Server, StreamKey, id, playbackID:~~

 ```
 def configureKeys(path):